Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 V Shred App

-If you don’t want to be that guy lugging his tablet or laptop to the gym and listening to Vince Sant’s nonsense on full volume, there’s a V Shred app on both the App and Play Stores.
+If you don’t want to be that guy lugging his tablet or laptop to the gym and listening to Vince Sant’s nonsense on full volume, V Shred created a free app for both the App and Play Stores.

 As of March 2022, the app has millions of downloads and an average rating of 4.5+ stars.